nijoe1/super-attestations/README.md

 ### Subscription NFTs (Verified Data Groups):

 One of our groundbreaking concepts is the introduction of subscription NFTs.
 These NFTs represent verified data groups, providing subscribers with the key to unlock and access decrypted content.
 Subscribers equipped with subscription NFTs can delve into exclusive insights and information from data providers.
-This feature cultivates a trusted environment where only authorized subscribers gain access, safeguarding the integrity of the data.
+This feature cultivates a trusted environment where only authorized subscribers gain access, safeguarding the integrity of the data. [subscribe function](https://github.com/nijoe1/super-attestations/blob/main/contracts/contracts/superAttestationsSchemaFactory.sol#L181) & [hasAccess function](https://github.com/nijoe1/super-attestations/blob/main/contracts/contracts/superAttestationsSchemaFactory.sol#L203)

 ### Distribution of Minting Funds:

 Within SuperAttest, fairness is a core principle.
 Minting funds for each Data Vault are distributed equitably among attestors who have conducted verified attestations, all thanks to the Third WEB splitter contract.
 This decentralized mechanism ensures that those who contribute accurate attestations are rewarded accordingly.
-The distribution of funds is seamlessly calculated within each Data Vault's smart contract, guaranteeing transparency and integrity.
+The distribution of funds is seamlessly calculated within each Data Vault's [smart contract](https://github.com/nijoe1/super-attestations/blob/main/contracts/contracts/superResolver.sol#L188), guaranteeing transparency and integrity.

 #### SuperAttest Impacts Various Industries: